5 Best And Worst Years For The Duramax

 2. Water Pump Problems

-The water pump is another crucial component of your Duramax engine that helps circulate coolant throughout the system.
+The water pump is another crucial component of your engine that helps circulate coolant throughout the system.

 Without this coolant circulation, your engine will overheat quickly and cause damage further down the line if not addressed in a timely manner.